applefi87/Youtube-Splicer/README.md

 - **Progress bar** – displays progress across the full playlist with segment markers, a draggable handle and thumbnail preview.
 - **Sharing** – generates a link containing your clip list so others can view the same splice or load it directly.
 - **Local save** – store your playlist in the browser and restore it automatically when you return.
+- **Watch progress** – the last watched time is saved so you can resume later.
 - **Drag to reorder** – rearrange clips in the list using standard drag-and-drop.

 ### Development